-LSU offers the Ph.D. as well as both thesis and non-thesis M.S. programs in Chemical Engineering.
-Students should have either a bachelor's degree from an accredited Chemical Engineering department or equivalent preparation in a department whose curriculum closely corresponds to Chemical Engineering (e.g., Chemical Technology, Polymer Engineering, Biochemical Engineering, etc.).
+The department offers both a Master of Science in Chemical Engineering and a Doctor of Philosophy in Chemical Engineering.
+Students should have either a bachelor's degree from an accredited chemical engineering department or equivalent preparation in a department whose curriculum closely corresponds to chemical Engineering (e.g., Chemical Technology, Polymer Engineering, Biochemical Engineering).
 Special programs can be developed for those with degrees from other disciplines through our Transition Program.

-The department is recognized as a strong educational and research unit, both regionally and nationally.
-During the past five years, the department has averaged 6 Ph.D. graduates per year and 6 M.S. graduates per year.
-Enrollment averages 55 students with 80% of those being Ph.D. candidates; and the overall quality of our entering students is the highest of any department at LSU.
-We are consistently among the top 20 in the nation in sponsored research.
-Current areas of concentration include Environmental Engineering—as related to both remediation and transport modeling, Catalysis and Reaction Engineering, Thermodynamics, Materials Science, Process Control, and Biochemical Engineering.
+The Cain Department of Chemical Engineering (ChE) is recognized as a strong educational and research unit, both regionally and nationally.
+During the past five years, the department has averaged six PhD graduates per year and six MS graduates per year.
+Enrollment averages 55 students with 80% of those being PhD candidates, and the overall quality of entering students is the highest of any department at LSU.
+The department is consistently among the top 20 in the nation in sponsored research.
 In 2006-07, the department averaged $1.75 million in funded research grants.
 Funding is through external grants and contracts from federal agencies, including the National Science Foundation, the Department of Energy, and the Environmental Protection Agency; state sources; and, private (corporate) sources.

 Part-time students are welcome.
 For the convenience of those working in near-by industry, key graduate courses are offered in the early evening.
 Students are encouraged to develop programs to meet their particular interests.
 With the conviction that chemical engineering training equips one to work in many fields, the faculty endorses and participates in interdisciplinary studies.